How to stop struggling and get better at math in middle and high school?

 Some students, unsure of why this happens, simply say, “It’s just a rule,” without understanding the logic behind it.

-Why does this confusion happen and how to fix it?
+Why do these mistakes happen and how to fix them?

-While subtracting a negative makes logical sense, some students choose to memorize the rule “Minus and minus gives a plus” because it’s simpler to remember than to fully grasp the concept.
-To help students understand, practical examples like “removing a debt” or a “temperature rebound” are effective in illustrating the core principle of subtracting negatives.
+While subtracting a negative makes logical sense, many students opt to memorize the rule “minus and minus gives a plus” because it’s easier to remember than to truly understand the concept.
+To help students grasp the underlying idea, practical examples can be very effective.
+For instance, using scenarios like “removing a debt” or a “temperature rebound” illustrates the core principle of subtracting negatives.
+Another helpful visualization is using “positive” and “negative” weights with props, such as a weight and a balloon, to show how negative numbers behave in real life.

 Why it matters: